Step-by-Step Guide How To Raise Seeds Successfully

 See the full instructions here:Â Â ourwabisabilife.com

 #5.
-Repurposed Loofah Sponge Seed Starter:
+Repurposed Loofah Sponge as Seed Starter:

 Check out the tutorial here: thymesquaregarden.blogspot.com